Increasing access to outdoor spaces for better health in Berks County, Pennsylvania.

 A Data-driven Approach

-Berks Nature began working with Penn State Health through the Penn State REACH program in 2018, initially in service of trail work, specifically trail expansion.
+Berks Nature began working with Penn State Health through the Penn State REACH program in 2018, initially in service of trail work, with a focus on trail expansion.
 Berks Nature manages over 25 miles of trails with the Greater Reading Trails Partnership, which connects municipalities and nonprofits from around the greater Reading area.
 These connections result in coordinated efforts to implement the county’s greenway and recreation plans.
-An initial needs assessment revealed that residents wanted more access to safe places for physical activity, like trails and walkable spaces.
+An initial needs assessment conducted by the Penn State REACH team revealed that residents wanted more access to safe places for physical activity, like trails and walkable spaces.
 Berks Nature used that data to advocate for investment in trail development and the expansion of the Angelica Creek Trail.

 Next, the Berks Nature and Penn State REACH sought to get as many people as possible out on the free public trails.
 Using the CDC’s Active Communities Tool to assess infrastructure and develop an action plan, they advocated for a public bus stop through BARTA (Berks Area Regional Transportation Authority) and as of January 2026, the local Route 9 connects downtown Reading to the Nature Place.
 This vital link now provides regular, reliable transportation between the heart of Reading and the 90-acre Angelica Creek Park.